iristfu/Places/README.md

     * The app leverages the Facebook API to get friends information.
 * The app generates suggested itineraries
     * The user can input price, preferred locations, duration, etc. to get a suggested itinerary
+* Itinerary list view
+    * When a photo is loading, the user sees a spinner on top of the placeholder image to indicate that the image is still loading
+    * Loaded/cached photos show up immediately without a spinner
 * Maps view of an itinerary
     * The user can see all the locations within an itinerary in a maps view.
     * The user can filter in this maps view for specific types of locations, dates planned for locations, etc.